acmenezes/container-the-hard-way/docs/04-namespaces.md

 ```
 Now we have a new hostname!
 If you ssh into your VM again using other terminal will you see that your host system didn't change a bit!
 Because the changes are happening inside the new namespaces.

-But for now you can see that your container still has access to files inside the host file system.
+For now you can see that your container still has access to files inside the host file system.
 Let's change it making the image file system the root "/" file system.

 First we need to mount our container directory on a directory placed in root.
 Create a directory named littlebox, create a bind mount and move it to the / path.
 ```